 Find out if maintenance is included in the rental cost or a separate cost?
 If there is an additional cost, make sure there is a clear stipulation of how much this will set you back every month.

 11. Renters Insurance

-Does the lease require you to take renters insurance?
-Even if it doesn’t, it may be a good option to protect your belongings in case of an unforeseen situation.
-The cost is small, but the value can be huge.
+Does the lease require you to purchase renters insurance?
+Even if it doesn’t, it is likely a good option to protect your belongings in case of an unforeseen covered situation.

 How many keys will be given?
 What is the cost if you lose them?
-Also, ask if keys will be changed before you move in to your apartment.
+Also, as a safety consideration, ask if keys will be changed before you move in to your apartment.

 13. Property Alterations